ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

 $priceRequest->setExtendedData($extendedData);
 ```

-- On the line level in `extendedData`
+- On line level in `extendedData`:

 ``` php
 $priceLine = new PriceLine();